snowplow/dbt-snowplow-utils/README.md

 ### get_columns_in_relation_by_column_prefix ([source](macros/utils/get_columns_in_relation_by_column_prefix.sql))

-This macro returns an array of column names within a relation that start with the given column prefix.
+This macro returns an array of column objects within a relation that start with the given column prefix.
 This is useful when you have multiple versions of a column within a table and want to dynamically identify all versions.

 **Arguments:**

 - `relation`: The relation from which to search for matching columns.
 - `column_prefix`: The column prefix to search for.

+**Returns:**

+- An array of [column objects][dbt-column-objects].
+The name of each column can be accessed with the name property.

 **Usage:**